Lakeshore East line: History

 The Lakeshore East line is the second oldest of GO's services, opening as part of the then-unified Lakeshore line on GO's first day of operations, 23 May 1967.
 It is ten minutes younger than its twin, the Lakeshore West; although the first train from Pickering bound for Toronto left at 6:00 am that day, a 5:50 am departure from Oakville beat it into the record books.

 On December 12, 1975, the Lakeshore East line was the site of the deadliest accident in the history of both the TTC and GO Transit, when a westbound GO train collided with a stalled TTC bus at a level crossing east of Scarborough GO station at St. Clair Ave.
 East.
 9 bus passengers were killed and 20 others injured.
 The level crossing was later replaced by a railway overpass.

-The line initially ran along the CN Kingston Subdivision from Union to Pickering.
+The line initially ran along the Kingston Subdivision of the Canadian National Railway (CN) from Union to Pickering.
 Just prior to the opening of GO service, CN had moved much of its freight operations from downtown areas to the new MacMillan Yard north of the city.
 To feed freight traffic from the east into the Yard, CN built the new York Subdivision across the top of the city (in what was then farmland) and connected the Yard to the Kingston Sub just west of Pickering at Pickering Junction.
 This offloaded the majority of traffic from the Kingston Sub between Pickering Junction and Union, allowing ample scheduling room for GO service.
 Sections of the Kingston Sub to the east of Pickering Junction remained in use as the mainline to Montreal, and CN did not have capacity to allow GO traffic on these sections.